MMTDigital/front-end-group-lnl-march-2019/src/slides.md

 Imagine a world where code at MMT was freely shared amongst developers, where everyone is able to contribute to that code and where version management was as easy as running a command.

 💡

 ---

+## Immediate objective.

+To build out an "MMT component library", which has a goal of improving efficiency and normalising standards across our Kentico projects specifically to begin with.

+⏳

+---